peku33/HikVision-EventReceiver/README.md

  - Run `scons` to compile all source files to objects and all objects to target executable.
 Use `scons DEBUG=1` to build debug version (with symbols etc).
  - Executable would be placed in Release directory
  - It is ready to use

+FrontEnd:
+ - Do `cd` into FrontEnd directory.
+ - Run `npm install` to install server dependencies.
+ - Run `bower install` to install front-end dependencies.
+ - Run `grunt server` to start the front-end server.
+It should automatically open the client in your browser when ready.

 Usage
 -------